imperionite/cp2a/CLASS_DIAGRAM.md

 This architecture ensures clean separation of concerns, maintainable code, and clear responsibility boundaries between components.

-## Overview of the Application's Layers:
+## Overview of the Application Layers:

 | **Layer**             | **Purpose**       | **Key Components**                                                                                       | **Responsibilities**                                                                                                                                          |
 | --------------------- | ----------------- | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |